PrasunaM/Metis_NLP/Project Proposal.md

 * If modeling, what will you predict as your target?

-I plan to predict the no. of views for a talk using linear regression.
+I plan to predict topics for each talk using unsupervised techniques and no. of views using linear regression.

 #### Tools:
 * How do you intend to meet the tools requirement of the project?

     * spaCy, Numpy, Pandas for data cleaning and EDA
     * Scikit-learn for modelling and analysis
     * Matplotlib, Tableau for visualization

 * Are you planning in advance to need or use additional tools beyond those required?